 Christmas Bird Count

 Since 1989, Tin Mountain Conservation Center has organized an annual Christmas Bird Count (CBC) in the Mount Washington Valley.
 During a single day in mid-December, Tin Mountain staff and volunteers canvass the area to record both the species and number of birds observed.
-The data we collect is sent into The National Audubon Society, collated with CBC data across the country, and used to identify trends in wintering bird populations nationwide.
+The data we collect is sent into the National Audubon Society, collated with CBC data across the country, and used to identify trends in wintering bird populations nationwide.

 NABA Butterfly Count